itsluckysharma01/Prediction_iris_Flower_Machine_Learning-Flask-APP/README.md

 - `templates/` - Folder containing HTML templates
   - `form.html` - Input form for flower measurements
   - `result.html` - Page showing prediction results
-- `create_new_model.py` - Script to create a fresh model if needed
-- `test_app.py` - Script to test the application functionality
-- `run_app.bat` - Windows batch file to easily run the application

 ## How to Run